-INTERE ST DETAILS 1.
-Companies & Securities e.g. where you or a close relative or friend has a significant shareholding of a company or is actively involved in running a company which might do business with the Authority.
-2. Contracts e.g. where you or a close relative or friend intends to bid for a contract to be let by the Authority 3.
-Land or Property in the Authority area e.g. where you or a close relative or friend owns property in which the Authority has an interest or is subject to an application or regulatory action by the Authority 4.
-Intent to bid for land or property owned by the Authority 5.
-Sponsorship or Grants e.g. where you or a close relative or friend is involved with an organisation applies to the Authority for a grant.
-6. Others (please specify)
+INTERE ST DETAILS 1. friend has a s of a company in running a ecurities u or a close relative or ignificant shareholding or is actively involved company which might with the Authority.
+2. u or a close relative or to bid for a contract to Authority 3. e.g. where yo friend owns pauthority has subject to in the Authority area u or a close relative or property in which the s an interest or is an application or ion by the Authority 4.
+Intent to bid for land or property owned by the Authority 5. friend is Grants u or a close relative or involved with an applies to the Authority 6.
+Declaration I declare that the information provided is accurate to the best of my knowledge and belief.
+Signature: Date: Upon completion forward this form to Monitoring Officer.

-Declaration

-I declare that the information provided is accurate to the best of my knowledge and belief.

-Signature:

-Date:

-Upon completion forward this form to Monitoring Officer.

 This form will be retained for 7 years.

-Broxtowe Borough Council Declaration of Gifts and Hospitality Form

-All staff should conduct themselves with integrity, impartiality and honesty at all times and should maintain high standards of propriety and professionalism.
+Broxtowe Borough Council Declaration of Gifts and Hospitality Form All staff should conduct themselves with integrity, impartiality and honesty at all times and should maintain high standards of propriety and professionalism.
 Staff should consider carefully if the acceptance of a gift or hospitality would be viewed as compromising these values.

-Details of employee receiving gift or hospitality
+Details of employee receiving gift or hospitality First name Surname Job Title Dep partment / Section Email Address

-First name

-Surname

-Job Title

-Department / Section

-Email Address

 Date of Declaration

-Description of gift or hospitality
+Description of gift or hospita ality

-/ Description of gift hospitality Value / estimated value of gift / hospitality Purpose of the offer Person / organisation providing the gift or hospitality Relationship (or future relationship) to the person / organisation offering the gift or hospitality Acceptance of gift / hospitality Yes / No
+Description of git hospital

+Value / estimated value gift / hospital

+Purpose of the off fer

+Person / organisation providing the gift hospital or

+Relationship (or futurelationshing) to the person / organisationshing the gift or hospital ip) on

+Acceptance of girn hospital ft / Yes / No

 Retention period

 Date added to register

 Date for removal from

-register